 The Institute of Company Secretaries of India, a statutory body, has issued Secretarial standards (SS) on various aspects of corporate law and practices.
-The Company has complied with the SS -1 on Board Meetings and SS - 2 on General Meetings.
+The Company has complied with the SS-1 on Board Meetings, SS-2 on General Meetings and SS-3 on Dividends.

-Disclosure on Materially Significant Related Party Transactions:
+Disclosure on Materially Significant Related Party Transactions :